 The best places to play online Bananagrams games are on the websites dedicated to that purpose.
-The game’s publisher doesn’t offer an online version, but a few fan sites offer everything that Bananagrams fans need.
+Unlike the case with Hasbro and Scrabble GO, Bananagrams' publisher doesn’t offer an official online version.
+Fortunately, a few fan sites offer everything that Bananagrams fans need.
 Banangrams.app is one such website.

 It is in beta right now, but it’s worth playing and testing.
 This online Bananagrams site allows for single or multiplayer games.
 Up to eight players can join a single game.